JaidenBarnes/Waggly/README.md

                   Web Application Self-deployment Instructions

-    NOTE: Please utilise the copy button for speed and accuracy efficiency
+    NOTE: Please utilise the copy buttons for speed and accuracy efficiency ----------->

 **1. Cloning the project**